Palestinian Return Centre (PRC)

-- Claims to “offer expert advice to various actors and agencies on the question of Palestinian Refugees within the context of the Nakba – The catastrophe following the forced displacement of Palestinians in 1948 – and serves as an information repository on other related aspects of the Palestine question and the Arab-Israeli conflict.
+- Claims to “offer expert advice to various actors and agencies on the question of Palestinian Refugees within the context of the Nakba…and serves as an information repository on other related aspects of the Palestine question and the Arab-Israeli conflict.
 It specializes in the research, analysis, and monitor of issues pertaining to the dispersed Palestinians and their internationally recognized legal right to return.”

 - Aims include: to “highlight the issue of the right of return both as a humanitarian and political concern”; “[e]stablish historical accounts of the plight of the refugees and offer realistic strategic solutions in addressing their plight”; “increase and widen awareness of the suffering of the Palestinians in the Diaspora”; “inform the general public in Europe and Britain in particular, the truth on the many different dimensions of the Palestinian issue”; and “establish the status of Palestinian refugees under international law without any equivocation, and campaign for their basic human and legal rights.”

-- Regularly lobbies the British Parliament and other international forums, disseminating demonizing information and contributing to the international delegitimization of Israel.
+- The Palestinian Return Centre (PRC) regularly lobbies the British Parliament, the United Nations, and other international forums, disseminating demonizing information and contributing to the international delegitimization of Israel.